Kerolos-Noshy/Ticket-Reservation-Management-System/README.md

 # Ticket-Reservation-Management-System
-offline ticket reservation management system using java and SQLite
+offline ticket reservation management system using Java, JavaFX for GUI, and SQLite